Every Story Brings Us Closer

 1000 Stories reading logs

-Visit any FVRL location to register in person, or fill out the online form below.
-All children from birth until they start kindergarten are eligible.
-Once you sign up, you'll receive:
+Visit any FVRL location to register.
+All children from birth until the start of kindergarten are eligible.
+When you sign up, you'll receive:

 • A welcome letter with instructions